Generic selectors

 Estadio Mas Monumental, the home of River Plate, is the largest football stadium in South America.
 Photo by Icon Sport

 Home to both Argentine giants River Plate and the Argentina national side, the Estadio Monumental has recently undergone redevelopment, costing approximately £31 million.
-This resulted in a massive capacity increase for the stadium, making it the largest football stadium in the whole of South America.
+This resulted in a significant capacity increase for the stadium, making it the largest football stadium in all of South America.

 The stadium has a rich history that complements its enormous size.
 So far, it has hosted four Copa America finals, the most recent being in 2011.
 Additionally, it was the venue for the 1978 World Cup final, where Argentina triumphed over the Netherlands.